swmcc/importer_exporter/SCRATHPAD.md

           - Enable fast switching between models
           - Refine the code a little

+        However I am going to leave it now.
+I think this gives a good enough representation of my workflow.

+        I think the solution can be (with some tweaking extended to include several more formats.
+The same goes for switching betweeen models.

+        I did notice something that I am putting down to an assumption:

+        ```
+        2847232,Focaccia 56,$80.00,56,system,440
+        2847233,Rolls 57,$81.43,,system,0,Jelly,$.75,Peanut Butter,$1.12
+        ```

+        I have read the README and I cannot see anything that says that the cost of an item cannot be 0 (as it is in the last example).
+        To my eye it looks like the cost has gotten mixed up in the data migration.
+However this is am assumption and you do not want to make assumptions with this type of information.
+In the real world I would error out.
+I thought about adding a case for the description ending in a digit and if the cost was 'nil'.
+However I think stating it here is good enough.

 ### ab9e306

 	Added the export.
 Seems to do what it says on the tin.
 Will